axmolengine/axmol/docs/CODING_STYLE.md

 **Pros:** Boost code is generally very high-quality, is widely portable, and fills many important gaps in the C++ standard library, such as type traits, better binders, and better smart pointers.
 It also provides an implementation of the TR1 extension to the standard library.

 **Cons:** Some Boost libraries encourage coding practices which can hamper readability, such as metaprogramming and other advanced template techniques, and an excessively "functional" style of programming.
-It also adds more dependencies in cocos2d-x.
+It also adds more dependencies in Axmol.

 **Decision:**
 In order to maintain a high level of readability for all contributors who might read and maintain code, and also in order to keep the dependencies as minimal as possible, we do not use Boost.

-## C++11
+## C++23

-Use libraries and language extensions from C++11 (formerly known as C++0x) when appropriate.
-Consider portability to other environments before using C++11 features in your project.

-**Definition:** C++11 is the latest ISO C++ standard.
-It contains significant changes both to the language and libraries.

-**Pros:** C++11 has become the official standard, and eventually will be supported by most C++ compilers.
-It standardizes some common C++ extensions that we use already, allows shorthands for some operations, and has some performance and safety improvements.

-**Cons:**

-The C++11 standard is substantially more complex than its predecessor (1,300 pages versus 800 pages), and is unfamiliar to many developers.
-The long-term effects of some features on code readability and maintenance are unknown.
-We cannot predict when its various features will be implemented uniformly by tools that may be of interest, particularly in the case of projects that are forced to use older versions of tools.

-As with Boost, some C++11 extensions encourage coding practices that hamper readability—for example by removing checked redundancy (such as type names) that may be helpful to readers, or by encouraging template metaprogramming.
-Other extensions duplicate functionality available through existing mechanisms, which may lead to confusion and conversion costs.
+Axmol v3 `dev` requires C++23.
+Use standard-library and language features when they improve clarity, safety, or performance, while keeping code portable across supported compilers and targets.

 **Decision:**

-C++11 features may be used unless specified otherwise.
-In addition to what's described in the rest of the style guide, the following C++11 features may not be used:

-* Functions with trailing return types, e.g. writing `auto foo() -> int;` instead of `int foo();`, because of a desire to preserve stylistic consistency with the many existing function declarations.
-* Compile-time rational numbers (`<ratio>`), because of concerns that it's tied to a more template-heavy interface style.
-* The `<cfenv>` and `<fenv.h>` headers, because many compilers do not support those features reliably.

-Additionaly, any C++11 features that is used, must work on the following compilers:

-* Xcode 5.0.2 or newer
-* gcc 4.8 or newer
-* VS 2012 or newer
+- Prefer clear, idiomatic C++23 over compatibility patterns for older standards.
+- Use modern standard facilities such as `nullptr`, `enum class`, `override`, `final`, `constexpr`, structured bindings, ranges, concepts, `std::span`, and `std::string_view` where they make the code clearer or safer.
+- Keep public APIs stable and avoid introducing templates or abstractions only for novelty.
+- Keep compile-time, binary-size, and platform-support costs in mind for engine and platform code.
+- Do not rely on compiler extensions; the CMake configuration requires the standard and disables extensions.
+- Validate new language or library features against the compilers and platforms touched by the change, and document any exception to the v3 baseline.

+Axmol maintains compatibility code in older branches, but v3 changes should follow the current `dev` baseline unless a patch explicitly targets `release/2.x`.

 ## General Naming Rules